How do at-home COVID-19 tests work? Here’s what to know.

 - What’s the difference between at-home tests and in-clinic testing?

-- When should you take an at-home COVID-19 test?
+- When should someone take an at-home COVID-19 test?

-- Where can you buy an at-home COVID-19 test?
+- Where to buy an at-home COVID-19 test

 What are COVID-19 symptoms?

-If you are experiencing any COVID-19 symptoms — or if you’ve been exposed to someone who has COVID-19 — it’s a good idea to get tested.
+If a person is experiencing any COVID-19 symptoms or if they’ve been exposed to someone who has COVID-19, it’s a good idea to get tested.
 Typical COVID-19 symptoms include:

 - Body aches